 Where Hall saw Kayak as a comment on activism and apathy, she sees How to Survive an Apocalypse more about the fall-out from that apathy.

 “Instead of going out there and fixing what is wrong, a lot of the current thinking is that society can’t be saved,” she says.
 “How To Survive tries to deal with that scenario.”

-More than a guide on actually surviving a real or imagined end-of-the-world scenario, Hall’s latest work is also a metaphor for the struggles that the current generation are experiencing, especially with Vancouver’s high-cost of living, and ballooning real estate market.
+More than a guide on actually surviving a real or imagined end-of-the-world scenario, Hall’s latest work is also a metaphor for the struggles that the current generation is experiencing, especially with Vancouver’s high cost of living, and ballooning real estate market.